-Iran's Majles, or parliament, consists of 290 seats, all elected.
-However, there are reserved seats (one each) for members of Iran's religious minorities, including Jews and Christians.
+Iran's Majles, or parliament, is unicameral, consisting of 290 seats, all elected.
+There are reserved seats" (one each) for members of Iran's recognized religious minorities, including Jews and Christians.
 There is no "quota" for the number of women to be elected, but women regularly run and win election, although their seats won have always been very small in comparison to the female proportion of the population.
-Majles elections occur one year prior to the presidential elections; the elections for the ninth Majles were held on March 2, 2012, and the dynamics and outcome of the upcoming contest are discussed below.
+Majles elections occur one year prior to the presidential elections; the elections for the ninth Majles were held on March 2, 2012, as discussed below.

 Cabinet appointments are subject to confirmation by the Majles (parliament), which also drafts and acts on legislation.
-The unicameral Majles in Iran is highly factionalized but, as an institution, it is far from the "rubber stamp" that characterizes many elected national assemblies in the region, Still, it generally loses institutional disputes to the president.
+The Majles has always been highly factionalized.
+As an institution, it is far from the "rubber stamp" that characterizes many elected national assemblies in the region, although it has tended to lose institutional disputes with the presidency.
 Among its main duties is to consider and enact a proposed national budget; that review typically takes place each February and March in advance of the Persian New Year (Nowruz) each March 21.